 5. RECOMMENDATIONS

-5.1 It is recommended that Members: -
+- 5.1 It is recommended that Members:

-- i) Note the report. - ii) Approve the 2006/2007 Statement of Accounts.
+- i) Note the report.

+- ii) Approve the Final 2006/2007 Statement of Accounts detailed at Appendix B, which incorporates the changes agreed with the auditors detailed in the Annual Governance report.